joerod/terraform/scvmm/README.md

 ### `scvmm_logical_switch`

 Creates a logical switch with `New-SCLogicalSwitch` and updates via `Set-SCLogicalSwitch`.
-You can attach extensions by name.
+You can attach extensions by name or remove all extensions.

 ### `scvmm_virtual_disk_drive`